Written by Hakkı Yılmaz

 In many Ayat of the Qur’an, political, commercial and military affairs of Mecca and Medina are referenced and such names pertaining thereof and terms like riba (income that is earned without risk, effort), zihar, ila, talaq (divorce), nikah (engagement/marriage agreement), etc.; also proper names such as Abu Lahab, Zayd; Battles of Badr, Uhud, Trench, Hunayn and Tabouk, and the Treaty of Hudaybiyyah are mentioned.
-Encyclopedic knowledge about these terms helps people to better understand the Qur’an.
-We gave these in the footnotes.
+Encyclopedic knowledge about these terms will help people to better understand the Qur’an.
+We have tried to show these in the footnotes.

-Thus, the Qur’an will make people believe and guide them to the most proper path; the right path; act of intelligence; mental and spiritual maturity; maturity necessary to acquire the good.
-It will help people to achieve the awareness to distinguish between good and evil and will be the cure for mental illnesses, a recipe of salvation from depression and adversity, a beacon in the darkness, and the spirit/life of the individual and communities.
+Thus, the Qur’an will make people believe and guide them to the most sound path; the right path, act of reason; mental and spiritual maturity, maturity which is necessary to acquire the good.
+It will help people to achieve the awareness to distinguish between good and evil and will be the cure for mental illnesses, a recipe of salvation from depression and adversity, a light in the darkness, and the spirit/life of the individuals and communities.
 Therefore, individuals and the communities will be saved from being corrupted in every aspect.

 I hereby invite all followers of the Qur’an to introduce humanity to the Qur’an.
 This is a debt of faith and conscience.
 I believe that, when the Qur’an is introduced to the people in a plain manner, those who are the people of reason will definitely enter to the religion of Allah in masses and Islam will become the religion that is most coveted once again as it actually is.